-A LEGO alternate build is a MOC design created with just the pieces contained in original LEGO sets.
+A LEGO alternate build is a My Own Creation (MOC) design created with just the pieces contained in original LEGO sets.

 In the LEGO world, when you hear the term “alternate build,” this typically refers to an avid LEGO fan’s (AFOL, TFOL, or KFOL) MOC and build-instructions that use only the pieces purchased in a particular LEGO set.

 Technically, Creator 3-in-1 LEGO sets include alternate builds as each of the Creator LEGO sets provide three unique build instructions.
 Many 3-in-1 Creator Sets even have additional build instructions, above and beyond the three printed manuals, accessible on the LEGO.com website.

 Our LEGO BOOST provides alternative build options accomplished by pairing the LEGO BOOST with other sets, such as the Boost + Ninjago Dragon and BOOST + LEGO City Arctic Scout, Set 60194.

 As a parent, I love that alternate builds extend the life of each LEGO set.
 We have the option to look for LEGO alternate build videos, LEGO alternate build PDFs, and LEGO alternate-build images that can inspire and guide my kids on how to create other designs with the bricks they already own.

 I realize this is challenging for parents of younger children because it means you have to keep LEGO set bricks separate from the unsorted mayhem of your full LEGO collection.

 Finding and building alternate builds for your new LEGO sets is worth the effort of keeping your new set’s bricks separate from your larger LEGO collection.